 Barcelona’s best tourist attractions are world-famous, including the wondrous works of Gaudi, the stretches of long sunny beaches, an edgy nightlife and bar culture, street performances, food markets, and much more.
-There are far too many things to see and do in Barcelona to fit into one single list, but here’s our top 10 for soaking up the city’s edgy yet relaxed vibe.
+There are far too many things to see and do in Barcelona to fit into one single list.
+Nonetheless, here’s the best places to soak up the city’s edgy vibe.

 1. Go Gaudi

-You can see Antoni Gaudi’s modernista architecture all across Barcelona, but without a doubt his most famous creation is the iconic La Sagrada Família church.
-Gaudi started work on the church in 1882 and it’s still not finished – the latest estimates are sometime between 2026, the 100th anniversary of Gaudi’s death, and 2040.
-The Nativity façade, which looks like candle wax dripped over soaring Gothic spires, and the crypt, are considered to the most beautiful parts of the church.
+You can see Antoni Gaudi’s modernista architecture all across Barcelona.
+Without a doubt, his most famous creation is the iconic La Sagrada Família church.
+Gaudi started work on the church in 1882 and it’s still not finished.
+The latest estimates are sometime between 2026 (the 100th anniversary of Gaudi’s death) and 2040.
+The Nativity façade, which looks like candlewax dripped over soaring Gothic spires, and the crypt, are the most beautiful parts.

-Park Güell, a UNESCO World Heritage Site, is a fantastical place with brightly coloured mosaic twisted columns and animals, a dragon’s staircase, the pillared Hypostyle Hall, and possibly the world’s longest park bench, which sits on a sunny terrace overlooking the park.
+Park Güell, a UNESCO World Heritage Site, is a fantastical place with bright mosaic columns, a dragon’s staircase, the pillared Hypostyle Hall, and the world’s longest park bench, which sits on a sunny terrace overlooking the park.

-Casa Milà is known as La Pedrera (‘the stone quarry’) and its undulating grey stone façade looks more like a lava cave than the apartment and office block it was designed to be.
-Other Gaudi buildings around Barcelona include Palau Güell, Casa Batilló, Torre Bellesguard, Casa Vicens and just outside the city, the crypt of the Church of Colònia Güell in Santa Coloma de Cervello.
+Casa Milà is known as La Pedrera (‘the stone quarry’).
+Its’ undulating grey stone façade looks more like a lava cave than an apartment block.
+Other Gaudi buildings around Barcelona include Palau Güell, Casa Batilló, Torre Bellesguard, Casa Vicens and the crypt of the Church of Colònia Güell in Santa Coloma de Cervello.

 For detailed information on where to find buildings by Gaudi and other Modernista architects, see the Barcelona Modernisme Route website.